 The development of a vaccine also consists of different stages.
 Some of these can be executed simultaneously to save time, but others have to wait until you’ve completed the previous step.

 It starts with preclinical research.
 During this stage, scientists study how the virus works and what options there are to activate an immune response to that virus.
-In this stage, you’re not testing potential vaccines on people, but in petri dishes and on animals, Usually, this stage takes several years, but for coronavirus they were able to build on research they had already done for Sars, the other coronavirus and which closely resembles coronavirus.
+In this stage, you’re not testing potential vaccines on people, but in petri dishes and on animals, usually monkeys.
+Usually, this stage takes several years, but for coronavirus they were able to build on research they had already done for Sars, the other coronavirus that caused an epidemic in 2003 and which closely resembles coronavirus.

 Usually, pharmaceutical companies take their time to complete this stage: the more knowledge you accumulate during this stage, the less chance there is that your vaccine will fail in the later and much more expensive stages.
 For coronavirus, this stage was completed as quickly as possible.
 To go back to our house metaphor: the plans weren’t perfect yet, but we started building anyway.
 We’ll have to wait to find out whether the house will fall down or not.